Leon Manoloudakis

 "Thus the vast ocean outraged by storms cannot be called sublime.
 Its sight is ghastly; and one must already have filled the mind with many ideas if it is to be tuned by such a sight to a feeling which is itself sublime."*

 According to Kant, man recognizes his powerlessness in the face of the infinite sea.
-However, he can counter the supremacy of nature with the realization that "although man would have to be subject to that violence," his "humanity," the consciousness of "his own sublimity of destiny," remains unaffected by it.
-His inferiority as a sensual being is transformed into the consciousness of his superiority as a moral-spiritual being endowed with reason.
-Exactly this transcendence of man's sensual nature characterizes the approach to the sublime according to Kant.
-The achievements of modern science testify to this realization.
+However, he counters nature’s supremacy with the realization that while he may be physically insignificant, his consciousness, his "sublimity of destiny," remains unaffected.
+This transcendence of sensual limitations defines Kant’s approach to the sublime.
+The advancements of modern science testify to this realization.

 * Immanuel Kant: Kritik der Urteilskraft - Kapitel 32, Zweites Buch:Analytik des Erhabenen: “ So kann der weite, durch Stürme empörte Ozean nicht erhaben genannt werden.
 Sein Anblick ist gräßlich; und man muss das Gemüt schon mit mancherlei Ideen angefüllt haben, wenn es durch eine solche Anschauung zu einem Gefühl gestimmt werden soll, welches selbst erhaben ist.”